-10.2 Upon written request and with at least fifteen (15) days advance notice, when required, and employee taking at least one (1) week of authorized paid vacation may have advanced to him on his last regular pay day prior to beginning the paid vacation one-half (1/2) or the whole of his normal bi-weekly take home pay.
-10.3 Vacation leave may be taken when requested by the employee in writing and approved by the appropriate supervisor in writing.
+- 10.2 Upon written request and with at least fifteen (15) days advance notice, when required, and employee taking at least one (1) week of authorized paid vacation may have advanced to him on his last regular pay day prior to beginning the paid vacation one-half (1/2) or the whole of his normal bi-weekly take home pay. - 10.3 Vacation leave may be taken when requested by the employee in writing and approved by the appropriate supervisor in writing.
+Requests for vacation leave must be submitted in writing at least two (2) weeks in advance for vacation leave of five (5) or more consecutive work days.
+Requests for vacation leave of less than five (5) consecutive work days must be submitted on a day for day basis, unless the vacation leave is for emergency.
+In the latter case, written requests shall be submitted as soon as practicable.
+Scheduling of vacation leave will be based on seniority and classification within the department for the first request of five (5) days or more.
+Example: A request for three (3) days of vacation leave shall require three (3) days advance notice.
+Days shall be construed a working days.
 The Public Employer will make every effort to meet the written request of the employee consistent with the requirements of its operations.
 Any portion of said leave which has accrued to the credit of the employee may be taken.

-10.4 Absence on the account of sickness, injury or disability in excess of that authorized for such purposes may, at the request of the employee and within the discretion of the Public Employer, be charged against any accrued vacation leave allowance, and is not subject to the time limitations as outlined in Article 10.3.

-10.5 Should a legal holiday fall within an employee's scheduled vacation period, an additional working day shall be allowed and such working day shall be scheduled and taken in accordance with the procedures set forth for holidays.

-10.6 Upon termination for retirement purposes or otherwise, the employee shall either take or be paid a lump sum payment for any unused accrued vacation leave.
+- 10.4 Absence on the account of sickness, injury or disability in excess of that authorized for such purposes may, at the request of the employee and within the discretion of the Public Employer, be charged against any accrued vacation leave allowance, and is not subject to the time limitations as outlined in Article 10.3. - 10.5 Should a legal holiday fall within an employee's scheduled vacation period, an additional working day shall be allowed and such working day shall be scheduled and taken in accordance with the procedures set forth for holidays. - 10.6 Upon termination for retirement purposes or otherwise, the employee shall either take or be paid a lump sum payment for any unused accrued vacation leave.
 The option of the lump sum payment for vacation purposes is vested in the Public Employer.
 The effective date of termination in these cases must allow for the period of vacation leave to which the employee is entitled.
 An employee who is dismissed for cause may be required to forfeit all accrued leave.
-Failure of an employee to give proper notice of two (2) weeks with his resignation may result in the forfeiture of all accrued vacation.

-10.7 Vacation leave not used during the year may be carried over to the following year in the maximum amount of fifty (50) days.
+Failure of an employee to give proper notice of two (2) weeks with his resignation may result in the forfeiture of all accrued vacation. - 10.7 Vacation leave not used during the year may be carried over to the following year in the maximum amount of fifty (50) days.
 Days over and above fifty (50) days shall be forfeited if the employee has been given the opportunity to utilize his accrued vacation leave.